Flu and RSV are active in Alaska right now – here’s how you can keep your babies and young children safeNovember 17, 2022

 “We know many people are looking forward to gathering for all of the holidays, and we understand the importance of gathering with family and friends to celebrate.
 If you or anyone in your household is sick, please stay home from the celebrations in order to keep others from getting sick or even having to go to the hospital,” said Dr. Hirschfeld.

 RSV and flu are common viruses that affect the lungs and breathing passages of people.
 Each year in Alaska, lots of babies and young children get very sick and need to be in the hospital when they get RSV or flu.
-Babies and children who are at the highest risk are:
+If your infant or child requires emergent medical care and is admitted at any hospital besides Alaska Native Medical Center, please notify Purchased Referred Care by calling 907-729-2493 or completing the Emergency Care Notification at www.anmc.org/prc.

 - Babies born early